 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you try this vegan salted caramel sauce, I’d love to hear about it in the comments below.
-And do please rate it.
+And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Vegan Salted Caramel Sauce.
 PIN IT.